StreetScout

 Where is Tom Price?

-Tom Price is a suburb of Western Australia, Australia.
+Tom Price is a suburb of Western Australia, Australia, in the Ashburton local government area.

 What is the population of Tom Price?